0iseaux/flutter_todos/README.md

 # Flutter Todos

-A learner's first flutter project based on [
+First flutter project based on [
 Felix Angelov's Flutter TodosTtutorial with flutter_bloc](https://bloclibrary.dev/#/fluttertodostutorial)

 ---

-## What has been added / modified so far
+## Additions/ modifications so far

 -   Date picker to set deadline (instead of description) for task
 -   Sorting functionalities: by task name or deadline